 “I’ve got sisters through my association with women judges—life-long relationships.” – Hon.
 Solomy Balungi Bossa

 This is the core commitment behind all that we do.
 Founded in 1991, IAWJ is a non-profit, non-governmental organization that brings together judges from all levels of the judiciary worldwide, creating a powerful network of influential leaders united by their commitment to equal justice and the rule of law.
 Through judicial and community level response, we address issues of gender-based violence, human trafficking, early and forced marriages, corruption, and discrimination in employment, inheritance, education, and health services.
-While the role of judges is largely in enforcement of law, guaranteeing rights, and even striking down discriminatory laws and practices, IAWJ members go further by providing expert opinion in law reform, overseeing correctional or other facilities (e.g., reform schools, orphanages), and educating community members.
+While the role of judges is largely in the enforcement of the law, guaranteeing rights, and even striking down discriminatory laws and practices, IAWJ members go further by providing expert opinion in law reform, overseeing correctional or other facilities (e.g., reform schools, orphanages), and educating community members.

-IAWJ’s President on Why Women Judges Matter
+Former IAWJ President, the Hon.
+Susana Medina (Argentina) on Why Women Judges Matter

 IAWJ works with its members around the world to: